boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ## Reducer

 The state mutations in your app need to be pure functions.
-Reducer receive initial state, previos state and action, then state don't modify the previous state, just return a new object.
+Reducer receive initial state, previos state and action.
+Reducer don't modify the previous state, just return a new object.

 ## Store